nodesource/distributions/README.md

 If you're not a fan of `curl <url> | bash -`, or are using an unsupported distribution, you can try a manual installation.

+These instructions assume `sudo` is present, however some distributions do not include this command by default, particularly those focused on a minimal environment.
+In this case, you should install `sudo` or `su` to root to run the commands directly.

 **1. Remove the old PPA if it exists**

 This step is only required if you previously used Chris Lea's Node.js PPA.